hyungsangpark/sylo-test-app/README.md

 ## Requirements

 This app **requires** Metamask Extension to be installed; please make sure Metamask extension is installed on your browser.
+If Metamask browser extension is not installed on your browser yet, please install it from the following link: https://metamask.io/